-2. Language Testing Systems: The website of each of the language testing systems describes the evaluation process, the documents required, the fees associated with the testing, and the method by which the applicant will be communicated.

-1. The CASW: The CASW researches the academic institution's website, reviews the World Guide to Social Work Education and The IASSW Directory from the International Association of Schools of Social Work, is aware of the accreditation standards of the CASWE, uses internet translation sites, and from time to time, consults with social workers who have familiarity with social work practice and education in the country of origin.
+- 2. Language Testing Systems: The website of each of the language testing systems describes the evaluation process, the documents required, the fees associated with the testing, and the method by which the applicant will be communicated. - ii. utilizes current and accurate information about qualifications from outside Canada - SAME AS LAST YEAR - 1.
+The CASW: The CASW researches the academic institution's website, reviews the World Guide to Social Work Education and The IASSW Directory from the International Association of Schools of Social Work, is aware of the accreditation standards of the CASWE, uses internet translation sites, and from time to time, consults with social workers who have familiarity with social work practice and education in the country of origin.